MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-preview.md

 * The preview is installed in the directory you specify, and coexists with your current Azure CLI installation.
 * The authentication preview doesn't prompt you to select a subscription when you're logging in with a service principal, managed identity, or Web Account Manager (WAM).

 With the current practice, the [az account set](/cli/azure/account#az-account-set) command is required to change your subscription.
-With the subscription selector at time of interactive login, you skip having to [list](/cli/azure/account#az-account-list), [set](/cli/azure/account#az-account-set) and [show](/cli/azure/account#az-account-show) your default subscription.
+With the subscription selector at time of interactive login, you skip having to [list](/cli/azure/account#az-account-list), [set](/cli/azure/account#az-account-set), and [show](/cli/azure/account#az-account-show) your default subscription.

-## Prerequisite for macOS
+## Install for Linux and macOS

-If you're installing the preview in a macOS environment, Python runtime must be installed.
+If you're installing the preview in a macOS environment, [Python](https://www.python.org/downloads/) runtime must be installed.

 ```bash
 mkdir azure-cli-edge-build